Raymore’s website bills it as “the best pizza you’ll find anywhere.”

-Trinh agreed that people come from all over, listing off nearby small towns and reserves where he’s had customers come from.
-He also noted that the restaurant had some fans from more unexpected places.
+Trinh agreed that people come from all over, and listed off nearby small towns and reserves where he’s had customers come from.
+He also noted the restaurant had some fans from more unexpected places.

 “We do get feedback from people, especially when they’re guys that don’t really pass through this area, and it’s nice hearing where they’re from,” Trinh said.
 “We get hunters from the States, Louisiana, from Texas, a lot of that.
 They always come, because they’ve been coming here for 15-20 years and they know us by name, and they love coming back here and they support us.

 “It’s nice hearing feedback from them when they enjoy our pizza.”